yorickp/ng-be-workshop-2024-nx-masterclass/exercises/advanced/continuous-deployment.md

-# `📖 Excercise:` Continuous deployment for affected projects
+# `📖 Exercise:` Continuous deployment for affected projects

 ## 📚&nbsp;&nbsp;**Learning outcomes**

 - Learn how to configure continuous deployments
 - Learn how to expose custom secrets on GitHub to your CD processes
 - Learn when to enable deployment caching and how to control it